Ericonaldo/Football-Analytics-101/docs/source/data.rst

 ===========================

 Useful public data source, some are free while others must be bought from data companies.
-There are also sports analytics challenge and competitions included, some of which offers off-line data for testing insights on.
+In addition, sports analytics challenge and competitions are collected, some of which offers off-line data for testing insights on.
+There are also some training environments that can be used for reinforcement learning included.
 These collections mainly focus on football while some may cover other sports.

 Data Sources